Juniper/contrail-charms/contrail-openstack-compute/README.md

 network config to proxy requests from instances to a nova-api service on the network.

-Option 'local-metadata-server' controls if a local nova-api-metadata service is started (per Compute Node) and registered to serve metadata requests.
+Option 'enable-metadata-server' controls if a local nova-api-metadata service is started (per Compute Node) and registered to serve metadata requests.
 It is the recommended approach for serving metadata to instances and is enabled by default.